MEXICO

 A Spanish fort was built here at the entrance to Laguna de Términos.

-A 1.5 mile hexagonal stone-walled city with eight smaller fortresses (or redoubts) mounting 92 guns protected the city from pirate attacks.
+A 1.5 mile hexagonal stone-walled fortress with eight smaller forts (or redoubts) mounting 92 guns protected the city from pirate attacks.
 Founded in 1540, the city was attacked by pirates in 1663 and by the French in 1685.
 The fortifications were begun in 1686 and took 18 years to complete.
-The walls and the fortresses still exist today, and the entire old city section is a national historic monument.
-Fuerte de la Soledad is three blocks north of the Puerta del Mar gate, and has been converted into a local museum of Mayan and colonial history.
+This was a Mexican Army stronghold during the 1848 War of the Castes.
+The original walls and forts still exist today, some sections restored, and the entire old city section is a national historic monument and world heritage site.
+This is the last remaining walled city fortress in North America.
+Fuerte de la Soledad is on 8th Street, three blocks north of the Puerta del Mar gate, and has been converted into a local museum of Mayan and colonial history (admission fee).
 Fuerte de Santiago faces the sea.
-Fuerte de San Carlos, built on the site of an earlier fort, is now a government-sponsored handicrafts market, with many underground passageways (most now blocked) to other buildings in the city.
+Fuerte de San Carlos (1676), built on the site of an earlier fort (San Benito 1610 - 1663), is now a government-sponsored handicrafts market, with many underground passageways (most now blocked) to other buildings in the city.
 Guided tours for fee.
 The parapet still has period cannon mounted for display.

 Outside the city walls to the west was built Fuerte de San Miguel in 1779, completed by 1782 with additional improvements in 1801.
-It was a large square bastioned fort located on a hill facing the sea.
-Four other batteries were built in 1792 around the city.
+It is a large square bastioned fort located on a hill facing the sea.
+It is now home to the Campeche Museum of Archaeology (admission fee).
+Four other batteries were built in 1792 around the city, including Redoubt San Jose el Alto, located on Francisco Morazan Ave., Bellavista, now home to the Museum of Naval History and Armoury (admission fee).

 The city was once surrounded by a hexagon wall with six redoubts, in response to pirate raids and Indian attacks.
 The walls were demolished about 100 years later as the city grew, but three gates (of 13) are still preserved.
 The Arco de los Dragones is located on Calle 50 at Calle 61, one block south of the Museo de Arte Popular.
 The city was originally settled by the Spanish in 1542 on the ruins of the Mayan city T'ho.
 Stones from the Mayan temples were used to construct the Spanish city, especially the Cathedral of San Idelfonso, in 1556 - 1599, the oldest cathedral on the North American continent.